-Proof-carrying compilation.
-Finally, it is worth mentioning that Fine is compiled in a proof-carrying style to DCIL, .NET byte-code enhanced with dependent and affine types in a backwards-compatible way.
-In addition to certification, compilation to DCIL allows Fine to interoperate easily with the other .NET languages.
-By virtue of the translation of the forthcoming sections, FX too enjoys a proof-carrying translation to DCIL.
+code enhanced with dependent and affine types in a backwardscompatible way.
+In addition to certification, compilation to DCIL allows FINE to interoperate easily with the other .NET languages.
+By virtue of the translation of the forthcoming sections, FX too enjoys a proof-carrying translation to DCIL (Chen et al. 2010).